AMERICA does not repel the past or what it has produced under its forms or

 that put back a helpless innocent person into the gripe of the gripers or

-could easier realize the true American character but do not yet--
+could easier realize the true American character but do not yet--when the

 swarms of cringers, suckers, doughfaces, lice of politics, planners of sly